-With the standard options, we generate, compile, test and prettyprint to standard output about 1,000 programs per minute.
-It is easy to let the QuickCheck test generator run continuously on a server, generating some million and a half vectors per day (in practice, bugs, if present, tend to appear after just 10s or 100s of generated vectors).
-The kinds of bugs we have caught include forgotten witness for the Atom back-end and the incorrect ordering of the state-machine with respect to the interpreter, such as outputting stream values before reading in external variable values.
-A "nonbug" we "discovered" was disagreement on floating-point values between GHC's runtime system (executing the interpreter) and libc.
+With the standard options, we generate, compile, test and pretty-print to standard output about 1,000 programs per minute.
+It is easy to let the QuickCheck test generator run continuously on a server, generating some million and a half programs per day (in practice, bugs, if present, tend to appear after just 10s or 100s of generated programs).
+The kinds of bugs we have caught include forgotten witness for the Atom back-end and the "out-of-order" bugs in which the interpreter output stream values before sampling variables.
+A "non-bug" we discovered was disagreement on floating-point values between GHC's runtime system (executing the interpreter) and libc.
 We solved this problem by just checking that floating point values are within some small constant range, noting that pathological cases may cause differences outside of a constant range without violating the IEEE floating-point standard.